mmtk/mmtk-core/docs/userguide/src/portingguide/concerns/address-based-hashing.md

 three methods as a parameter so that the VM binding can look up the state of the old copy, and determine the state of the new copy.

+### Observing the Identity Hash Code

+Mutators should get the identity hash code of an object by first finding the state of the object.

+If the object is in the `Unhashed` or `Hashed` state, the hash code shall be the address of the object.
+Specifically, if the object is in the `Unhashed` state, it should change its state to `Hashed`.
+This should be done *atomically* because other mutators may be observing the identity hash code of the same object concurrently.
+If `Unhashed` is encoded as 00 and `Hashed` is encoded as 01 in binary, this can be done with an atomic bit-set or fetch-or operation.

+If the object is in the `HashedAndMoved` state, the hash code shall be read from the added hash field.

+Note that the operation for the mutator to observe the identity hash code must be *atomic with respect to the GC*.
+One way to ensure this in stop-the-world GC is not having [GC-safe points] in the function that computes the identity hash code.
+Currently, all plans in the `master` branch of `mmtk-core` are stop-the-world.

+[GC-safe points]: ../../glossary.md#gc-safe-point

 ## Alternative Implementation Strategies